ktor-doc-jp/ktor-doc-jp/servers/deploy.md

 In this case, it will open: https://demo-demo-12345.herokuapp.com/

-Remember that heroku sets an environment variable called `PORT` and you have to bind to it instead of a fixed port.<br/>
+Remember that Heroku sets an environment variable called `PORT` which you have to bind to instead of a fixed port.<br/>
-When using embeddedServer you will have to use `System.getenv` while when using `application.conf` you will have to set `ktor.deployment.port = ${PORT}`.<br/>
+When using embeddedServer you will have to use `System.getenv`, while when using `application.conf` you will have to set `ktor.deployment.port = ${PORT}`.<br/>
-Check the page about
+Check out the page about
 [using environment variables in the configuration](http://127.0.0.1:4000/servers/configuration.html#environment-variables) for more information.
 {: .note}